Asymptotic Results on Adaptive False Discovery Rate Controlling Procedures Based on Kernel Estimators: Asymptotic properties of non-parametric estimators of

-\cite{swanepoel99the-limiting} proposed a two-step estimator of the minimum of an unknown density based on the distribution of the spacings between observations: first, the location of the minimum is estimated, and then the density at this point is itself estimated.
-Assuming that at the value at which the density $\ppdf$ achieves its minimum, $\ppdf$ and $\dot{\ppdf}$ are null, and $\ddot{\ppdf}$ is bounded away from $0$ and $+\infty$ and Lipschitz, then for any $\delta>0$, there exists an estimator converging at rate $(\ln{m})^\delta m^{-2/5}$ to the true minimum.

-In our setting, the Lipschitz condition on $\ddot{\ppdf}$ is unnecessary: the minimum of $\ppdf$ is necessarily achieved at $1$ because $\ppdf$ is non-increasing (under Condition~\ref{cond:concavity}), so the first step of the estimation may be omitted.
-The corresponding estimator is denoted by $\pih^{\mathrm{Sw}}$.
+\begin{description} \item[Confidence envelopes for the density:] \cite{hengartner95fsc} derived a finite sample confidence envelope for a monotone density.
+Assuming that $\pcdf$ is concave and that $\ppdf$ is Lipschitz in a neighborhood of $1$, \cite{genovese04a-stochastic} obtained an estimator which converged to $\ppdf(1)$ at rate $(\ln{m})^{1/3}m ^{-1/3}$.
+The same rate of convergence can be achieved by Proposition~\ref{prop:opt-bw-sto} or~\ref{prop:opt-bw-k} (for $\eta_m = (\ln{m})^{-1/3}$) if we assume that $\ppdf$ is differentiable at 1.
+This is a slightly stronger assumption than the ones made by~\cite{hengartner95fsc}, but it still corresponds to a regularity of order 1. \item[Spacings-based estimator:] \cite{swanepoel99the-limiting} proposed a two-step estimator of the minimum of an unknown density based on the distribution of the spacings between observations: first, the location of the minimum is estimated, and then the density at this point is itself estimated.
+Assuming that at the value at which the density $\ppdf$ achieves its minimum, $\ppdf$ and $\ppdf^{(1)}$ are null, and $\ppdf^{(2)}$ is bounded away from $0$ and $+\infty$ and Lipschitz, then for any $\delta>0$, there exists an estimator converging at rate $(\ln{m})^\delta m^{-2/5}$ to the true minimum.
+The same rate of convergence can be achieved by Proposition~\ref{prop:opt-bw-sto} or~\ref{prop:opt-bw-k} (for $\eta_m= (\ln{m})^{-\delta}$) if one assumes that $\ppdf$ is twice differentiable at 1 (and additionally that $\ppdf^{(1)}(1)=0$ for Proposition~\ref{prop:opt-bw-sto}).
+In our setting, the Lipschitz condition for the second derivative is unnecessary: the minimum of $\ppdf$ is necessarily achieved at $1$ because $\ppdf$ is non-increasing (under~\eqref{cond:concavity}), so the first step of the estimation in~\cite{swanepoel99the-limiting} may be omitted. \end{description} As both estimators are estimators of $\ppdf(1)$, the differences in their asymptotic properties are driven by the differences in the regularity assumptions made for $\ppdf$ (or $\ppdfa$) near 1, rather than by their specific form.